mozilla/vtt.js/README.md

 $   -c, --copy     Copies the VTT file to a JSON file with the same name.
 $   -p, --process  Generate a JSON file of the output returned from the processing model.
 ```

+**Note:** Cue2json will use the last built version of vtt.js so make sure to remember to rebuild it if you've made
+changes to vtt.js since the last run.

 `$ ./bin/cue2json.js -v tests/foo/bar.vtt` print the JSON representation of the parsed output of the WebVTT file to console.